iitmotorsports/spark/docs/onboarding/altium/library_management.md

 5. The Manufacturer Part Search will automatically fill out all of the necessary information.
 Unless any further changes are necessary, the component is ready to be uploaded.
 Right-Click the upper tab and click save, or use ++ctrl+s++.
 This will only save the component locally, **and not to the cloud**.
 ![](/assets/onboarding/altium/library_management/mps_save.png)

 6. The component is ready to be uploaded to the cloud.
-Right-click the component tab and click `Close.` When prompted, save the component to the server.
+Right-click the component tab and click `Close`.
+When prompted, save the component to the server.
 When asked for release notes, click Okay.
 ![](/assets/onboarding/altium/library_management/mps_close.png)
 ![](/assets/onboarding/altium/library_management/mps_save_to_server.png)
 ![](/assets/onboarding/altium/library_management/mps_release.png)